slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On education

 <!--
++ naval@x -- Anytime you mix education and entertainment, you get neither.
++ naval@x -- Instead of asking what books you should read, ask what ideas you should understand.
++ shl@x -- Literacy peaked with Millennials
+> *"Every day, with every action and choice, you’re either a teacher and an inspiration, or a lesson and a reminder."*
 > *"People think of education as something that they can finish."  -- Isaac Asimov*
+> *"When you are right, you are learning nothing."*
+> *"When you try something new, don’t think of it as a matter of success / failure, but as success / learning to succeed."*

+- Young men could learn anything if you questify schools.
 - The modern education system doesn’t create leaders.
 It creates followers.
 Escape the matrix.
 - Young men could learn anything if you questify schools.
 - the problem is not, and never have been, "as good as a professional".
 It has always been "it’s good enoughto replace a professional so it’ll be cheaper." the key thing about AI is that AI+human is waht we’ll do.